exelaguilar/MQTT-concord4/README.md

 * armed_away
 * disarmed

+* concord/keypress

+This topic allows you to send commands to the system.

+Reference the KEYPRESS_CODES under concord_commands.py.

+You can leverage MQTT publish in Home Assistant if you use that.

+    service: mqtt.publish
+    service_data:
+      topic: concord/keypress
+      payload: 1

+You can use a hex to decimal number and use that number as your payload (0x20 => 32; payload = 32)

+* concord/keypad

+You can set up a sensor in Home Assistant to read the keypad and it will update every minute or with any keypress.

+    sensor:
+      - platform: mqtt
+        name: "Concord Keypad"
+        state_topic: "concord/keypad"

 ## Notes

 The previous ST version supported 'loud' as an option for arming / disarming, but I didn't implement that as my panel doesn't support it anyways.
 If desired it could be added back as the payload for the various topics.